Soviet destroyer Gremyashchy (1937): Construction and service

 On 30 March 1942 Gremyashchy detected an unidentified enemy submarine and released twelve depth charges.
 During April 1942, she was involved with escorting convoys QP 10, PQ 14 and QP 11.
 On 30 April, she accompanied the damaged HMS Edinburgh, however was forced to return to base on 1 May due to a lack of fuel.
 She attempted to return to HMS Edinburgh on 2 May after being re-supplied, however by then Edinburgh had already sunk.
 On 5–6 May, she participated in escorting Convoy PQ 15.

 On 8 May 1942, Gremyashchy provided fire support for troop landings at Cape Pikshuev, and on 23 August, accompanied a detachment of warships at Kola Bay alongside Sokrushitelny.
 Between 25 and 27 August, she escorted the transport ship Dixon to Belushya Guba.
 Later during 17–20 September, she participated in Convoy PQ 18.
 She was then held for repairs from 16 January 1943 to 29 April 1943.

 In 1943 she took part in 18 escort missions within the Arctic Sea region.
 On 12 October 1943, the cargo ship Marina Raskova lost steering control as a result of stormy weather, and was towed by Gremyashchy.
 On 29 October, Gremyashchy was struck by the anchor of transport ship Kanin and required emergency repairs.
 During 8–12 November, she participated in escorting Convoy BC 21, and later stood for repairs between 19 November 1943 and January 15, 1944.

 During 21–22 January, Gremyashchy took part in an unsuccessful interception mission against an enemy convoy near Makkur.
 From 27 January to 3 October, she took part in 17 escort missions.
 On 9 October, Gremyashchy and Gromky provided support for a troop landing operation, and on the 10th and 11th the same month shelled German troop positions at the river near Titovka.
-Participated in a bombardment of the Norwegian towns of Vardö and Vadsö on 26 October, during the Petsamo–Kirkenes Offensive.
+Participated in a bombardment of the Norwegian towns of Vardø and Vadsø on 26 October, during the Petsamo–Kirkenes Offensive.
 Norwegian fishing boat Spurven was sunk at Vardo.
 After a series of seven escort missions between 16 October and 8 December, Gremyashchy began an overhaul at Molotovsk Factory No. 402 on 14 December 1944.